Peer Mentoring for Complex Patients

 This grant was possible because of matching funds from the UR Medicine Quality Institute.
 The grant application was written by Mariah Erlick a fourth year student whose time is funded by an NIH grant in the University of Rochester Clinical Translation Science Institute (CTSI).
 The competitive Take Action to Follow Through grant program is open for members participating in VON QI collaboratives (NICQ/iNICQ) and supports implementation of VON Potentially Better Practices for Follow Through.

 The team will measure the impact of these changes through surveys, number of emergency visits, and percentage of emergency visits preceded by a call to a provider.
 Following QI methodology, the team plans for iterative changes to the program based on collected data, participant feedback, and the needs of parents.
 The peer support mentorship model could also be extended to other high-risk groups in the future.
-They will share the preliminary results with VON teams participating in QI collaboratives and at the VON Annual Quality Congress.
+They will share the preliminary results with VON teams participating in QI collaboratives.